NCAS-CMS/cfdm/docs/source/tutorial.rst

 ------

-The abstract domain of the CF data model describes the locations of the field construct's data and is represented by the `Domain` class.
-The domain object may be accessed with the `~Field.get_domain` method of the field construct:
+The domain of the CF data model describes the locations of the field construct's data and is represented by the `Domain` class.
+The domain instance may be accessed with the `~Field.get_domain` method of the field construct:

 .. code:: python